-Editor's Note: As of September 5, 2017, 90 organizations have signed the below statement of support.
+Editor's Note: As of October 31, 2017 more than 130 organizations have signed the below statement in support of the College Transparency Act of 2017.

 Over 70 organizations have signed the following statement in support of the recent higher education transparency legislation, the College Transparency Act of 2017.
 To add your organization to this listing, please click here.